allandao/KTH-DevOps-Tutorial-Killercoda/Kube-Monkey-Chaos-Engineering/intro.md

 On the right, you can find a code editor, or tabs which are simply terminal environments.

-If you want to change the time kube-monkey wakes up and start and end killing pods.

-helm install hello-node kubemonkey --set config.dryRun=false

 ----

 kube-monkey runs at a pre-configured hour (run_hour, defaults to 8 am) on weekdays, and builds a schedule of deployments that will face a random Pod death sometime during the same day.
 The time-range during the day when the random pod Death might occur is configurable and defaults to 10 am to 4 pm.

+You are able to change the time kube-monkey wakes up and start and end killing pods.